- Remembering why I ride

 More joys of busing while pregnant

 1. If you think being a bus chick requires “restroom radar,” try being a bus chick with a five-pound weight resting on your bladder.
 To ward off disaster, keep a list of available restrooms near your regular stops–along with relevant codes and key locations–in your bus chick bag.
-Also, don’t forget to time hydration.
-Do not drink anything within an hour (preferably two hours) of …
+Also, don’t …

 Last Thursday, I tried riding the Connector, Microsoft’s private commuter bus.
 The Connector doesn’t stop in my neighborhood (I have to catch a Metro bus or walk a very long way to get to one of the stops), and it’s pretty easy to get to Redmond on the public bus from where I live, so I’m not necessarily the best person to evaluate it.
 Still, I wanted to try it at least once, just to see what it was like.

 To ride the Connector, you have to make a reservation online.
-You can either make a recurring reservation (if …
+You can …

 From today’s Flexcar newsletter: